 Jump to:

-Although you aren’t trying to pair your wine with each dish on your Thanksgiving table, these standbys do well at hitting the mark when choosing wine pairings for Thanksgiving.
+Although you arenโt trying to pair your wine with each dish on your Thanksgiving table, these standbys do well at hitting the mark when choosing wine and food pairings for Thanksgiving.
+Before we get into discussing the best wines for Thanksgiving, letโs go over some general tips for perfect wine pairings.

 - Wine should have the same level of flavor intensity as the food.

-- Match wine with complementary flavors of food, or
+- Match wine with complementary flavors of food, or with enhancing flavors of food

-- It’s okay to try new and unusual pairings; these are often the most unexpected yet delicious ones!
+- Itโs okay to try new and unusual pairings; these are often the most unexpected yet delicious ones!

 Red Wine Pairings